simphotonics/generic_reader/README.md

   @override
   Annotation read(DartObject obj) {
     final id = obj.read<int>(fieldName: 'id');
-    final names = obj.readSet<String>(fieldName: 'names');
+    final names = obj.read<Set<String>>(fieldName: 'names');
     return A(id: id, names: names);
   }
 }

-Read.addDecoder(const AnnotationDecoder());
+// Registering the decoder with the reader Reader.addDecoder(const AnnotationDecoder());
 ```

+## Reading an Enumeration

-The example below show how to register a decoder for a Dart `Enum` and read
-an instance of the enumeration.
+The example below show how to register and read an instance of an enumeration.
 In this case, instead of creating a custom
 decoder class we register an instance of the already defined generic class
 [`EnumDecoder`][EnumDecoder]: